AxAnder0095/finestcuisines/README.md

+# BW and Penguins Finest Cuisines
+### This is a fake restaurant website I made for expanding on react and javascript fundamentals.
+### Also I made this because i wanted to make a restaurant themed website for fun.

+## Website is currently under works but will eventually have
+- an about page
+- menu page
+- locations page
+- cart that displays current orders made

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.